 That’s it for Privacy News, moving on to Security News.

 A new variant of malware targeting macOS has been discovered this week.
-Known as Shlayer, the malware poses as an Adobe Flash update and can bypass macOS’s Gatekeeper security Software is the stuff that lives inside your computer; games...
-More.
+Known as Shlayer, the malware poses as an Adobe Flash update and can bypass macOS’s Gatekeeper security software.
 This new variant has been discovered on fake and hijacked legitimate websites.
 Very few sites use Adobe Flash any more, and you should probably uninstall it if you still have it.